 Special note on Teaching/Research Interests.
 This datum consists of a list of anywhere from three to six categories, normally appearing on the first page of the CV prior to the listings of your talks, publications if you have any, teaching experience and so on.
 Be aware that departmental committees receive scores of CVs, and that your statement of research/teaching interests is likely to classify you more narrowly than you might wish.
 With this in mind, frame your interests with care, implying breadth and focus simultaneously.
 You can do this, even though it sounds oxymoronic.
 Identify your special areas (diss topic, PhD exams, etc.) and then broadly contextualize them in terms of a chronological period, genre and/or your theoretical interests.

 The importance of putting some thought into this is demonstrated by the following example.
-Department X wishes to hire in Greek Drama, but the committee is aware that senior scholar M, a Homerist, loves to teach Sophocles.
-To avoid stepping on M’s toes, the committee decides to focus their search on junior scholars who do not specialize in Sophocles.
-Candidate Z has written a dissertation on Sophocles and the polis, but is very eager to teach outside her dissertation area, and in fact is planning a major article on Aeschylus.
-She is fully prepared to explain this in her interview.
-Unfortunately, she lists her research interests as “Sophocles, ancient education, Seneca, performance theory”; the committee scans the list, looks at her dissertation title and abstract, and decides to put her file on hold.
+Department X wishes to hire in Greek literature, but the committee is aware that senior scholar M, a Homerist, loves to teach Sophocles.
+To avoid stepping on M’s toes, the committee decides to focus the search on junior scholars who do not specialize in Sophocles.
+Candidate Z has written a dissertation on Sophocles and the polis, but is very eager to teach outside their dissertation area, and in fact is planning a major article on Aeschylus.
+They are fully prepared to explain this in their interview.
+Unfortunately, they list their research interests as “Sophocles, ancient education, Seneca, performance theory”; the committee scans the list, looks at their dissertation title and abstract, and decides to put the file on hold.
 Needless to say, this is an extreme example, and of course there are bound to be committees here and there who desire narrow specialization above all.
 In general, however, describing yourself in generalized terms places you at lower risk for the kind of pigeon-holing that could adversely affect the fate of your application.
 Candidate Z would have been better off with a simple change: “Greek and Roman tragedy, ancient education, performance theory” (she might add up to two additional topics).

 Other aspects of the job hunt are either beyond your control (such as letters of recommendation) or a done deal (your transcript and CV).
 By contrast, the cover letter offers you the sole opportunity to describe yourself in the manner you think best.
 Use it wisely.
 While, as Plutarch says, one should not exalt oneself as a young deity of academe, don’t be afraid to sing your own praises in a matter-of-fact way, describing your research interests and their significance in the field, publications if you have them, teaching successes, public lectures (including invited appearances at in-house courses and graduate student colloquia), and so on.
 You don’t have time to write a different letter for each job application.
 This is worth repeating: you don’t have time to write a different letter for each job application.
 You have a dissertation to finish!
 Instead write two different templates, one for research institutions and one for smaller colleges, and touch them up with a bit of personalization later on.